zombienerd/cheapsk8_lan/README.md

 CheapSk8 LAN is an 8-bit ISA network card based on the RTL 8019AS chip.

 This project was created for cost savings over purchasing older cards on eBay or building other similar projects.
+This project was done by reverse engineering a 16-bit RTL8019AS board, and finding the bits needed in the datasheet to turn off 16 bit mode.

 By sourcing the MagJack and RTL8019AS from Aliexpress, the 93LC46 from eBay, and the discretes from Mouser or Digikey, and the PCB from JLCPCB, the bill of materials for a board is only about $7.50 when you build 20 or more.